timgilbert/long-war-unix-installer/docs/Installation.md

     The game has phoned home at least once.
     Long_War_3_Beta_13-88-3-0b13: applied at 2014-08-04 20:19:00

-...and should be able to roll back an installation by using the `--uninstall` option to the script.
+The installer keeps track of what version of the mod is currently installed, and will refuse to install a new version until you've rolled back to the vanilla installation.
+You can do so with the `--uninstall` option to the script.

-    % ./LongWarInstaller.py --uninstall Long_War_3_Beta_13-88-3-0b13
+    % ./LongWarInstaller.py --uninstall
-    Reverted to backup "Long_War_3_Beta_13-88-3-0b13"
+    Reverted to backups for Long War "Long_War_3_Beta_13-88-3-0b13" Uninstall log available in "/Users/whatever/Library/Application Support/Steam/SteamApps/common/XCom-Enemy-Unknown/Long-War-Backups/Long_War_3_Beta_13-88-3-0b13/uninstall.log"

 Each backup is roughly 21MB.
 You can delete one with the --delete flag, but be warned that this is *permanent*.